Can a foreigner open a bank account in Singapore? (2025)

 We’ve focused on the major players to help you navigate Singapore’s banking landscape more easily.
 Here are the key banks and non-banking alternatives that cater to foreigners in Singapore:

 If you’re not a business owner, opening a bank account in Singapore is relatively straightforward.
-Most foreigners tend to go with one of these three popular options: DBS Multiplier Account, OCBC 360 Account, or UOB One Account.
+Most foreigners tend to go with one of three popular personal banking options: DBS Multiplier Account, OCBC 360 Account, or UOB One Account.

 Here’s an overview of business bank accounts and non-bank options for foreigners in Singapore to consider: